luc-ass/homebridge-evohome/README.md

 # homebridge-evohome

 This is the refactoring-branch of homebridge-evohome.
-It will be used to rewrite the plugin using typescript and the `dynamic-platform-example``
+It will be used to rewrite the plugin using typescript and the `dynamic-platform-example`.
+The rewrite of this plugin will hopefully prevent thermostats from disappearing when Honeywell servers are not reachable.

 ## Resources:
 - https://github.com/homebridge/homebridge-examples/tree/master/dynamic-platform-example-typescript